liangdrew/wattpoll/README.md

 ```

-#### POST request to /polls/vote to upload a vote
+#### POST request to /polls/vote to a vote on a poll

 ```
 curl -X POST -d '{
-    "storyId": "123456",            //optional but good to have "partId": "7890",               //required
+    "storyId": "123456",            // Optional but good to have "partId": "7890",               // Required
-    "choiceId": 1,                 //required, it's id of the selected choice "username": "namenamename"      //optional - only include if user is logged in }' "localhost:8081/polls/vote"
+    "choiceId": 1,                  // Required, it's id of the selected choice "username": "namenamename"      // Optional - only include if user is logged in }' "localhost:8081/polls/vote"
 ```